Applications of the theory of Floer to symmetric spaces: Basic Settings: Floer Theory

-Finally, we describe the perturbation data for all pseudoholomorphic curves which are involved in the proof of our main theorem.
-Notice that we will not consider $\Phi_C$ but the chain map
+Having specified the Hamiltonians and almost complex structures in the previous two subsections, we proceed to describe three different types of pseudoholomorphic curves which are involved in the proof of our main theorem.
+In the proof, we will not consider $\Phi_C$ but the chain map (defined below)

 \begin{itemize} \item \textbf{The differential of $\mathbf{CW_b^*(L_0,L_1)}$.} Choose Floer data $(H_t^M,J_t^M)$ with

 The differential counts index-one solutions, modulo the $\RR$-action, $u:\RR\times[0,1]\ra M$ satisfying \begin{condition} \end{condition}